mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Owner Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/OwnerTag) - Adds a tag or crown to the server owner (or admins/management)
  - [Personal Pins](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PersonalPins) - Allows you to save locally pin Messages similar to normal Pins
  - [Pin DMs](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PinDMs) - Allows you to pin DMs, making them appear at the top of your DMs/Guild-list
- - [Plugin Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PluginRepo) - Allows you to look at all plugins from the plugin repo and download them on the fly
  - [Quick Mention](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/QuickMention) - Adds a mention entry to the message option toolbar
  - [Read All Notifications Button](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ReadAllNotificationsButton) - Adds a little button at the top of your serverlist that enables you to clear all mentions and messagesnotifications at once
  - [Remove Blocked Messages](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RemoveBlockedMessages) - Removes blocked messages/users completely